kartikeyporwal/automate-oracle-arm-vm-creation/README.md

-# Steps/Resources to automate the creation of the ARM VM instance on the oracle OCI
+# Steps/Resources to automate the creation of the ARM VM instance on the Oracle OCI

 This repo helps to automate the creation of the ARM instance on the Oracle Cloud